This guide will help you find the best hardware Bitcoin or crypto wallet for YOU!

 Hardware wallets include USB sticks and other digital storage devices that you can use offline.
 Typically the private key to coins is never exposed to the internet because the device itself is air gapped.

-The steel wallet is literally a piece of indestructible stainless steel that you can use to carry your bitcoin private keys or backups in.
+The steel wallet is a piece of nearly indestructible stainless steel that you can use to carry your bitcoin private keys or backups in by etching or tiling them into the steel.
 This makes it an excellent choice if you're concerned about losing paper or live in an area with lots of flooding, fires or earthquakes.

 If you're concerned about malicious computer hackers getting access to your wallet, then a paper wallet is one of your best options.